 - A good conceptualisation offers an understanding of therapeutic difficulties as well as ways to address them.

-Overall case conceptualisation is viewed as a core aspect of CBT theory and provides an explanatory framework that links triggers, maintenance cycles, and protective/predisposing factors.
-Conceptualisation incorporates a client's strengths in order to apply exhibiting resources to common issues and to strengthen client awareness to build resilience overtime.
+Overall case conceptualisation is viewed as a core aspect of CBT theory and provides an explanatory framework that links triggers, maintenance cycles, and protective/ predisposing factors.
+Conceptualisation incorporates a client's strengths in order to apply to exhibit resources to common issues and to strengthen client awareness to build resilience over time.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.